Ann, Missouri

-Ann is a historic town in Douglas County, Missouri, United States.
-The GNIS classifies it as a populated place.
+Ann is a ghost town in Douglas County, Missouri, United States.

+Description

+The GNIS classifies Ann as a populated place.
 The townsite is located at the junction of state routes EE and AD in the northeast corner of the county.
-The North Fork River lies just to the east of the site.
+The North Fork River runs along the east of the site.

 A post office called Ann was established in 1898, and remained in operation until 1915.
 An early postmaster gave the community the name of his daughter.